 Both devices use a timer, which is an excellent option if you want to set the air purifier’s working time.

-The control buttons are located on the top, on both devices.
+The control buttons and indicators are located on the top.
 The buttons are arranged horizontally and give a signal when pressed.
 The buttons on both devices are intuitive and react without problems to pressure.

 Both devices have an ionizer.
 With the Winix 5500-2, it’s called PlasmaWave.
 The ionizer is turned on by default.
 However, it can be turned off by pressing the PlasmaWave button if you do not want to use it.